Global-Flood-Assessment/MoMProduction/README.md

 conda create --name mom --file packagelist.txt conda activate mom
 ```
-All the python commands after this part are running with this environment.
+All the python commands after this part are running in this environment.
 ### 1.3 Other software requirements
 Check if zip, wget, gdal are installed.
 Install the packages if not available: